stefek99/wings-integration/README.md

 import 'wings-integration/contracts/BasicCrowdsale.sol';
 ```

-And then starting inheritance of BasicCrowdsale to your contract:
+And then start inheritance of BasicCrowdsale to your contract:

 ```cs
 contract MyCrowdsale is BasicCrowdsale {